RedCarlos26/HIGTools/README.md

 </div>

 # How to use
-- Download the lastest 1.18.2 Meteor Client Jar.
+- Download the lastest 1.19 Meteor Client Jar. (do not use 0.5.0 #1519 or later for now since hud elements haven't been updated yet)
 - Put HIG Tools in your `.minecraft/mods` folder where you have installed Meteor.
 - Keep in mind that you need Fabric Kotlin API to load HIGTools.
 Download it here: [Fabric Kotlin Page](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin/files/all?filter-game-version=2020709689%3A9008
 )